rafwit/rafwit/README.md

 🤓 I’m currently working on [eMoto](https://github.com/Marcel2408/emoto-finder), electric motorbikes-sharing aggregator that allows users to find all the available motorbikes from different comapnies nearby.

-🌈 I'm big fun of open source and have created a TypeScript npm package for input validation, you can check it out [here.](https://www.npmjs.com/package/incoming-ts)
+🌈 I'm a big fun of open source and have created a TypeScript npm package for input validation, you can check it out [here.](https://www.npmjs.com/package/incoming-ts)

 If not coding, you can find me hiking 🏔 or playing Ultimate Frisbee 🥏 on beautiful beaches of Catalunya and beyond.